 In other news, while I'm on here solving everybody's problems I wanted to pass along links to a couple of things I found professionally inspiring.
 One is this Deadspin story, about George Kimball, who was a boxing writer.
 It's surprisingly nuanced -- I like Deadspin, but they aren't always known for that -- and while it conveys what was good and laudatory about the guy, it also has an undercurrent of sadness that I think a lot of frustrated newspaper people (I think that's all of them) can relate to:

-But he lived beyond his wild years, and when his time grew short, it turned out that George had more than a trace of ambition left.
-He burned to leave something that would last.
+But he lived beyond his wild years, and when his time grew short, it

 There's a sort-of-happy ending, in that when he was staring death in the face, he got his act together and got a few books out.
 But let's just say I found this to be an inspirational story of the cautionary-tale variety.
 It's so easy -- and perversely comforting -- to get caught up in small stuff, and you'd hope that it takes something short of a fatal disease to shake you out of that.